How to find the Amagertorv 14b address?

-The main entrance to the clinic is common with entrace of Scarpa Shop, so please find the Logo of Scarpa and go inside the corridor.
-If you pass the corridor you will see an elevator.
+The main entrance to the clinic is common with entrace of Scarpa Shop, so please find the logo of Scarpa and just go through a long corridor.
+You will see an elevator.

-You will get SMS from your therapist on which floor are you going to get your treatment.
+You will get SMS from your therapist which floor you will have therapy on.

 If you are considering physiotherapy for an injury or have already been referred by a doctor or other healthcare professional and wondering what to expect from your treatment sessions, let us walk you through our standard approach.